 If that’s what has happened to you, then check out this guide as we are going to show you how to recover the deleted or lost files from a CF card, STEP BY STEP, with free CF card recovery software.

-It doesn’t matter whether you’re using a compact flash card manufactured by SanDisk, Lexar, or any other brands.
+It doesn’t matter whether you’re using a compact flash card manufactured by SanDisk, Lexar, or any other brand.
 They are essentially the same in terms of storage mechanisms.

 Note: you’ll have to use a computer to get this done.
 That’s why we are breaking down the solutions into two separate sections: on a Windows-based PC, and on a Mac machine.